Pranav9931/Filecoin-NFTTickets-Smart-Contract/readme.md

 # NodeJS + IPFS + Filecoin Storage Application

-This is a sample NodeJS application that leverages the power of IPFS and Filecoin to store data in a decentralized and secure manner.
+This is a NodeJS application that leverages the power of IPFS and Filecoin to store data in a decentralized and secure manner.
 IPFS (InterPlanetary File System) is a peer-to-peer network for storing and sharing files in a distributed manner.
 Filecoin is a decentralized storage network that incentivizes storage providers to store data securely and durably.

 ## Requirements